brineamelia/P1-WIL/README.md

 --- ---
 VALIDATION
 ---
-HTML was put through css-validator and html-validator.
-Multiple errors were displayed and corrected to ensure none were found once the code was run through the css and html validators again.
+The code for this website has been put through a css-validator and a html-validator.
+Multiple errors were displayed and corrected to ensure the code was error free on submitting the project.
 --- ---
 LIGHTHOUSE

 I ran each live page through Chrome Lighthouse and came out with an average of performance of 85%.

 [Link to Lighthouse](https://developers.google.com/web/tools/lighthouse#devtools)

----

 Index/Homepage